Pope Francis Comes To Africa With A Vision. Will It Stick?

 Ilo acknowledges that part of the problem is how hard it is for African church leaders to take a stand.
 "They must rise up beyond the corruption, beyond the despair, beyond the alliance of powers and privileges to reverse the unacceptable history of Africa," he says.

-Even if Pope Francis does not achieve all his economic and political goals on this current trip to sub-Saharan Africa, he certainly has the attention and respect of the public.
+Even if Francis does not achieve all his economic and political goals on this current trip to sub-Saharan Africa, he certainly has the attention and respect of the public.

-For many, Pope Francis is a role model, and people are interested in what he has to say.
+For many, the pope is a role model, and people are interested in what he has to say.
 "They listen in part because he's famous — and people all over the world respond to celebrity.
 And they listen because of his moral authority.
 Even if you aren't Catholic, you recognize that this man is an honest broker," says Maibach.
 "Especially in a world where we don't talk in terms of ethics and morality."

-Allen Ottaro, 36, executive director of the Nairobi-based Catholic Youth Network for Environmental Sustainability in Africa, recalls an unforgettable moment from Pope Francis' visit to Kenya in 2015.
+Allen Ottaro, 36, executive director of the Nairobi-based Catholic Youth Network for Environmental Sustainability in Africa, recalls an unforgettable moment from Francis' visit to Kenya in 2015.

-"During a meeting with young people in Nairobi, in response to a question from a young person about the scourge of tribalism in Kenya, I remember Pope Francis asking everyone to stand and hold hands and say 'we are one people,' " Ottaro says.
+"During a meeting with young people in Nairobi, in response to a question from a young person about the scourge of tribalism in Kenya, I remember Pope Francis asking everyone to stand and hold hands and say, 'We are one people,' " Ottaro says.
 "He wasn't saying it as someone who has a stake in the country but out of deep love for humanity."

-Alice Ruhweza, vice president of Conservation International-Africa and a 2019 Aspen New Voices Fellow, remembers how she felt when the pope visited her homeland Uganda in 2015, when the country was grappling with political tensions as opposition leaders tried to end President Yoweri Museveni's nearly 30-year reign.
+Alice Ruhweza, vice president of Conservation International-Africa and a 2019 Aspen New Voices fellow, remembers how she felt when the pope visited her homeland, Uganda, in 2015, when the country was grappling with political tensions as opposition leaders tried to end President Yoweri Museveni's nearly 30-year reign.

-"Thousands of people, both Christians and non-Christians, convened at Namugongo [for a public mass]," she wrote in an email to NPR.
+"Thousands of people, both Christians and non-Christians, convened at Namugongo [for a public Mass]," she wrote in an email to NPR.
 "His message filled our hearts with hope.
 For a better Uganda, amidst our challenges."